cas-projects/duct/README.md

 # duct
 (d)istributed (u)nscientific (c)as (t)est

-> This project was developed as part of Unicon's [Open Source Support program](https://unicon.net/opensource).
-Professional Support / Integration Assistance for this module is available.
-For more information [visit](https://unicon.net/opensource/cas).

 `duct` is a simple command line utility to do quick smoke tests of multi-CAS nodes deployments.
 In particular, testing correctness of data sharing between `2` nodes by implementations of distributed ticket registries.
 The initial version of this program just automates a very simple scenario:

 * Authenticate and issue a service ticket on one CAS node